lucassm/lucassm.github.io/_teaching/DEE/index.md

 ## Dias e Horários da Disciplina

-No semestre de 2024.1 a disciplina de DIST será ofertada presencialmente às segundas e terças no horário de 14:00 as 16:00.
+No semestre de 2025.1 a disciplina de DEE será ofertada presencialmente às segundas e terças no horário de 14:00 as 16:00.

 ## Descrição do Curso